sumitngupta/mango/README.md

 ### Easy to theme

 Mango separates a website's theme from it's content.
-Using a powerful and flexible template system, Mango facilitates both uniformity of major sections and individuality of content presentation.
+Using a powerful and flexible template system, Mango facilitates both uniformity of content sections and individuality of content presentation.
 In addition to the standard browser formats -- HTML, CSS, and JavaScript --  Mango also supports the following template formats:

   * [Haml](http://haml-lang.com/)
   * [ERB](http://ruby-doc.org/stdlib/libdoc/erb/rdoc/classes/ERB.html)